Ganivet/LatinAltCoin/README.md

 LatinAltCoin
 ============

 The coin that speaks Spanish for the Latin world.
-La moneda que habla Español para el myndo latino.
+La moneda que habla Español para el mundo latino.